belgattitude/pjb-starter-springboot/README.md

    Note that the URI `/MyJavaBridge/` correspond to the war filename... feel free to adapt to your own needs.
 To re-deploy (deploy an updated version), simply copy the new `.war` file, Tocmat will apply the changes automatically.

+Don't forget to read the full documentation below, especially security considerations when exposing the PHPJavaBridge server to the outside world, some common issues with memory in the FAQ and read the [soluble-japha](https://github.com/belgattitude/soluble-japha) doc for PHP/Java interactions.

 ## Documentation